 This isn't clear yet.

-Network TV still dominates in terms of budgets and exposure, but it is much diminished since the 1970s.
+Network TV still dominates in terms of quantity and exposure, but it is much diminished since the 1970s.
 The highest quality series have been on cable for many years.
 The original series attempted to secure network TV, but had to use syndication.
 It still suffered from much interference, trying to appeal to network TV audiences.
-Cable networks would be much preferable.
+Cable networks such as HBO and Showtime have won awards and critical acclaim for original programming that would not be possible on network TV.

 None known.
-It appears still to be in development, prior to casting or booking studios.
+As of 2016, it appears to be dead.
 Many projects, including a film of Gerry Anderson's UFO, have become stuck in "development hell".
 The original Space: 1999 also got stuck in development hell in 1973 before being resurrected.

 Many old series have been rebooted.
 Some have been successful (Battlestar Galactica), many have been dire (Thunderbirds).
 Jace Hall and HDFILMS were behind another reboot, V (2009-2011).
 V had a strong opening, and got an Emmy nomination for special effects, but received some criticism for being formulaic.

 Gerry Anderson rebooted his own series Captain Scarlet.
 All the popular vehicle designs were changed, in order to generate more merchandise revenue, and the Barry Gray music was replaced.
+Thunderbirds was also rebooted as a part-CGI series, with altered designs and music.
 Space 2099 will no doubt have the same pressures, although it would be more popular with fans of the original if they retained the Eagle design and, say, reworked the original Gray themes.

-This Space 2099 series is not related to Eric Bernard's Space 2099 / Moonbase Alpha Legacy project, which is unofficial and not endorsed by ITV.
+This Space 2099 series was not related to Eric Bernard's Space 2099 / Moonbase Alpha Legacy project, which is unofficial and not endorsed by ITV.

 There was an earlier project around 2008-2010 headed by SFX supervisor Tim Miller at Blur Studio (they worked on the space scenes of Avatar and the title sequence of Girl with the Dragon Tatoo).
 Concept art on the web (by John Wallin Liberto, Chuk Wojtkiewicz and John Park) shows Eagles with heavy guns mounted on them and large battle scenes with aliens, suggesting the concept was heavily influenced by Battlestar Galactica.

-The announcement states it is a "complete reimagining".
+The announcement states it was a "complete reimagining".

 We are not remaking Space 1999